Welcome to today's edition of the Rush 24-7 podcast.

 There's a fund.

-I forget what the acronym for the fund is fund is, but there's a fund that that helps people who've been scammed this way.
+I forget what the acronym for the fund is, but there's a fund that helps people who've been scammed this way.

-But that fund at most has one and a half billion dollars in it, and this is a fifty billion dollar scam.
+But that fund at most has $1.5 billion in it.

 But this Ponzi scheme of Bernard Madoff's, and again, he was able to pull this off on the basis of reputation, personality, image, public relations, nothing substantive, because there wasn't anything there.

-He was able to pedal a lie for 25 years on the basis of how he said it.
+He was able to peddle a lie for 25 years on the basis of how he said it.

 Not what he said, but how he said it.